-tc: temporary contemporary is a city-wide temporary, public art program initiated by the Bass Museum of Art in partnership with the City of Miami Beach.
-This program seeks to activate the urban landscape with art, surprising and engaging residents, visitors and passers-by with outdoor works of art in unexpected places.
-Sculpture, murals, sound installations, video and other interactive works of art, will interrupt people’s daily routines and encourage thoughtful interactions with the city and its communities.
-Public art becomes a catalyst to appreciate the unique character of Miami Beach from the Art Deco façade of the Bass Museum to Frank Gehry’s New World Symphony, to the busy streets and boardwalk and the spaces in between.
+tc: temporary contemporary is a public art program initiated by the Bass Museum of Art in partnership with the City of Miami Beach.
+This program seeks to activate the the museum exterior and the adjacent Collins Park with art, surprising and engaging residents, visitors and passers-by with outdoor works of art.
+Sculpture, murals, sound installations, video and other interactive works of art, interrupt people’s daily routines and encourage thoughtful interactions within the community.
+Public art becomes a catalyst to appreciate the unique character of Miami Beach, the Art Deco façade of the Bass Museum and the gardens, lawns and pathways of Collins Park.

-& Chief Curator of Public Art Fund, New York.
-Public is produced in collaboration with the Bass Museum of Art.
-A selection of the works included in the exhibition – Carole Bove, Olaf Breuning, Michelle Lopez, Matthew Monahan, Scott Reeder, Santiago Roose, Tony Tasset, Mungo Thomson, Ursula von Rydingsvard, Phil Wagner – remained onsite and became part of the tc: temporary contemporary program.
+Nicholas Baume, curated Art Basel Miami Beach Public in 2013.
+The exhibition ‘Social Animals’ featured works by Carole Bove, Olaf Breuning, Michelle Lopez, Matthew Monahan, Scott Reeder, Santiago Roose, Tony Tasset, Mungo Thomson, Ursula von Rydingsvard, and Phil Wagner which remained onsite and as part of the tc: temporary contemporary program.

 ‘Man is by nature a social animal.’ – Politics, Aristotle